monorepo-template/dependencies/packages/jest-transformer/README.md

       at Object.getCacheKey
 ```

-This error occurs when `babel-jest` and `jest` are two different versions.
-You
+This error occurs when `babel-jest` and `jest` are different versions.
+You can
-can resolve this by upgrading both to latest, using `yarn up -R babel-jest` to
+resolve this by upgrading both to latest, using `yarn up babel-jest` to upgrade
-upgrade `babel-jest` and `yarn up jest` to upgrade `jest`.
-This module was
+`babel-jest` and `yarn up jest` to upgrade `jest`.
-written with the intention of supporting `babel-jest` and `jest` versions
-`^27.0.0`.